What is BMW Neue Klasse?

 - 80mph gets you 295 miles or 2.7 miles per kWh

-This new English language 600 mile road trip video from the respected Autogefuhl channel compares the iX3 to the X3 and GLC electric and shows how much extra range they got using my recommended 20 inch wheels (see below).
+This English language 600 mile road trip video from the respected German Autogefuhl channel compares the iX3 to the X3 and GLC electric and shows how much extra range they got using my recommended 20 inch wheels (see below).

 While the BMW is less efficient with power that’s in the battery than a Tesla Model Y especially at higher speeds, it is more efficient at transferring power from a charger into its battery.
 In the BMW 94.1% of the power you pay for ends up in the car.
 By contrast the Tesla loses far more with only 87.5% reaching the battery.
 That’s quite a difference.
-The BMW is still less efficient driving at higher speeds, but I suspect on a and B roads the BMW will be pretty much level pegging.

 Running cost and range log